top of page

 Others opted to use whatever was freely available in their local environment.
 And what many of them no doubt discovered was that you can keep just as fit by engaging in simple outdoor exercises.

 To maintain fitness requires very little equipment indeed.
-You can develop a high level of whole-body fitness with just a park to run around and a set of swings and a patch of Astroturf to complete a calisthenics AMRAP on.
+You can develop a high level of whole-body fitness with just a park to run around and a set of swings and a patch of Astroturf on which to complete a calisthenics AMRAP.

 Need some outdoor fitness ideas?